TimMitzen/Game-of-life/README.md

 https://timmitzen.github.io/Game-of-life/#/

 ### Conways Game of Life in react
-This Conway's game of life done it react.
+This Conway's game of life done in react.

 ### What it is